 Within the selected directory a new directory 'wmq' will be created.
 Inside the 'wmq' directory, the following files are installed.

-The xml files are deployment and resource descriptions for various application servers as denoted by the prefix.
 The wmq.jmsra.ivt.ear is the installation verification test program.
 The wmq.jmsra.rar is the WebSphere MQ Resource Adapter RAR file.

-If an EJB is deployed using solely the configuration within the ejb-jar.xml, the version of WebSphere Application Server that the Liberty Profile is using must have APAR PM89890 applied.
+For Liberty versions up to v220.127.116.11 if an EJB is deployed using solely the configuration within the ejb-jar.xml, the version of WebSphere Application Server that the Liberty Profile is using must have APAR PM89890 applied.
 This method of configuration is used for the Resource Adapter's installation verification program (IVT), so this APAR is required in order for the IVT to run.

 In addition to the platform support defined by the WebSphere MQ System Requirements, the WebSphere Application Server Liberty profile includes platform support for Mac OS X. Therefore use of the resource adapter within the Liberty profile on Mac OS X will be tolerated.
-Outside of the Liberty Profile the platform support for the WebSphere MQ Resource Adapter is unchanged
+Outside of the Liberty Profile the platform support for the IBM MQ Resource Adapter is unchanged